Skip To Content

 Alcohol: Regular consumption of 2 to 3 ounces a day of alcohol may be damaging to the skeleton, even in young women and men.
 Those who drink heavily are more prone to bone loss and fracture, because of both poor nutrition and increased risk of falling.

-Medications that cause bone loss: The long-term use of glucocorticoids (medications prescribed for a wide range of diseases, including arthritis, asthma, Crohn’s disease, lupus, and other diseases of the lungs, kidneys, and liver) can lead to a loss of bone density and fracture.
-Bone loss also can result from long-term treatment with certain antiseizure drugs, such as phenytoin (Dilantin)1 and barbiturates; gonadotropin-releasing hormone (GnRH) drugs used to treat endometriosis; excessive use of aluminum-containing antacids; certain cancer treatments; and excessive thyroid hormone.
+Medications that cause bone loss: Several medications can contribute to bone loss.
+For example, the long-term use of glucocorticoids (medications prescribed for a wide range of diseases, including arthritis, asthma, Crohn’s disease, lupus, and other diseases of the lungs, kidneys, and liver) can lead to a loss of bone density and fracture.
+Bone loss also can result from long-term treatment with certain antiseizure drugs, such as phenytoin1 and barbiturates; gonadotropin-releasing hormone (GnRH) drugs used to treat endometriosis; excessive use of aluminum-containing antacids; certain cancer treatments; and excessive thyroid hormone.
 It is important to discuss the use of these drugs with your doctor and not to stop or change your medication dose on your own.

 Osteoporosis is often called a silent disease because bone loss occurs without symptoms.
 People may not know that they have osteoporosis until their bones become so weak that a sudden strain, bump, or fall causes a hip to fracture or a vertebra to collapse.
 Collapsed vertebrae may initially be felt or seen in the form of severe back pain, loss of height, or spinal deformities such as kyphosis (severely stooped posture).

 Following a comprehensive medical assessment, your doctor may recommend that you have your bone mass measured.
-A bone mineral density (BMD) test is the best way to determine your bone health.
+A bone mineral density (BMD) test is an important measure of your bone health.
 BMD tests can identify osteoporosis, determine your risk for fractures (broken bones), and measure your response to osteoporosis treatment.
-The most widely recognized BMD test is a dual-energy x ray absorptiometry, or DXA test.
-It is painless—a bit like having an x ray, but with much less exposure to radiation.
+The most widely recognized BMD test is a central dual-energy x-ray absorptiometry, or central DXA test.
+It is painless—a bit like having an x-ray, but with much less exposure to radiation.
 It can measure bone density at your hip and spine.
 BMD tests can:

 A comprehensive osteoporosis treatment program includes a focus on proper nutrition, exercise, and safety issues to prevent falls that may result in fractures.
 In addition, your doctor may prescribe a medication to slow or stop bone loss, increase bone density, and reduce fracture risk.